SeisoLLC/easy_infra/docs/Terraform/index.rst

 parameters to Terraform commands.

 .. note::
-    In the minimal, aws, and az images only KICS is available
+    In the minimal, aws, and az images, only KICS is available

 Resources